 As you may already know, PayPal is one of the most widely used methods of sending payments online, usually for the purpose of purchasing goods and services online.

 Since PayPal is connected to your bank account or card, it is a potential gold mine for hackers and other opportunistic entities.
 If they are able to trick you into giving them your sensitive information, they’ll be able to control your account and steal your money.

-You can usually check quickly by putting your mouse over the button, but not clicking on it.
-The url will show up at the bottom of the screen.
+You can usually check the link quickly by putting your mouse over the button, but not clicking on it.
+The URL will show up at the bottom of the screen.
 If it says http://www.paypal.com, don’t click on it.
 PayPal uses https, and you are about to become a phishing victim.

-If you are still unsure, open a new tab and go to the PayPal website by yourself.
-Log into your account and if there’s no notification, then you know that the email was another phishing attempt.
+If you are still unsure, open a new tab and go to your PayPal account and check if there’s no notification, then you know that the email was another phishing attempt.

-After you’ve determined, either through 1, 2, or 3, that the email is fake, you can either delete it from your email account or pass it on to PayPal.
-Just forward the email to firstname.lastname@example.org.
+After you’ve determined that the suspicious email is fake, you can either delete it from your email account or pass it on to PayPal.
+Just go to PayPal’s resolution center or forward the email to firstname.lastname@example.org.
 They will now be able to warn users and enact other measures to shut down that particular phishing scam.
 Not only will you have avoided being a phishing victim, but now you’ll be able to assist others in not falling victim to the same ploy.

 If you want to take security into your own hands, look no further than a VPN.
 It encrypts your traffic and masks your IP address, providing you with genuine privacy while browsing online.
 Having a VPN enabled on your device is vital when connecting to public networks.
 Hackers can set fake hotspots and then monitor what you do online, intercept your passwords, and even make fake PayPal payments.